Aidan Key – Founder and Executive Director (he)

 Rosemary is back for another year as Kids Camp assistant for the Gender Odyssey conference.
 She has several years of experience working with children and is very exciting to be part of such an amazing group like Gender Odyssey.
 She is looking forward to creating a safe, fun, and memorable experience for children at the Gender Odyssey Conference.

-Sam Berliner is a Bay Area-based filmmaker and animator best known for his engaging and accessible films about gender nonconformity.
-His award-winning short films, Dating Sucks: A Genderqueer Misadventure, Genderbusters and Perception have screened at over 100 film festivals around the world.
-When not actively making films, Sam is the festival director of Translations: the Seattle Transgender Film Festival.
-He also leads workshops and gives presentations about gender at various organizations and schools.
-He freelances as a camera assistant, still photographer, animator, assistant director, and editor.
-He is in pre-production on Episode 2 of the Dating Sucks web series and released his newest film, Float, in June of 2015.
+Sam Berliner is a Seattle-based filmmaker and animator best known for his engaging and accessible films about gender nonconformity.
+His award-winning short films, Dating Sucks: A Genderqueer Misadventure, Genderbusters, Perception, and Float have screened at over 200 film festivals around the world and are distributed by CFMDC.
+When not actively making films, Sam is the festival director of Translations: Seattle Transgender Film Festival, as well as a senior programmer at Three Dollar Bill Cinema.
+He leads workshops and gives presentations about gender at various organizations and schools.
+He is currently in pre-production on Episode 2 of the Dating Sucks webseries and is the founder of Queer Scouts Seattle, hosting monthly skill-shares for LGBTQA adults.
 Sam graduated in 2005 from Smith College with a BA in Film & Theatre and earned an MFA in Cinema from San Francisco State University in 2013.

 During the past two Gender Odyssey conferences, Shelley has served as part of the GO Picnic team responsible for hosting this most unique gathering of many diverse people who have arrived here from origins all over the planet.
 The Picnic is the Saturday night destination for all those attending the conference and an opportunity to share a meal and engage in heartfelt discussions with these kindred spirits.
 In facing the challenges of her own personal gender journey, Shelley has continually found herself nourished by family and friends, and has found the safe harbor of Gender Odyssey to be a powerful resource in providing a strategic roadmap for living harmoniously as a Trans person.